2.4. Prepare SD card

 and press enter.Safely eject the SD card.

 Most of Red Pitaya’s source code translates into the ecosystem.
-Therefore, it is updated more often.
-The OS is changed less frequently.
+Therefore, it is updated more often to accomodate new features and bug fixes.
+The newer the ecosystem, the larger the FAT partitions (the earlies Red Pitaya OS images have around 128 MB FAT partitions).
+The Linux OS is updated less frequently.

 Note